ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 # pipelinectl
 {: #devsecops-pipelinectl}

-`pipelinectl` is a lightweight key-value store that can be used in [Tekton](https://tekton.dev/){: external} pipelines to share data between tasks and the compliance automation scripts.
+`pipelinectl` is a lightweight key-value store that can be used in DevSecOps pipelines to share data between tasks and the compliance automation scripts.
 {: shortdesc}

-For more information about where this tool is used, see [Setting up your pipeline scripts](/docs/devsecops?topic=devsecops-cd-devsecops-setup-pipeline-scripts).
+For more information about where this tool is used, see [Setting up your pipeline scripts](/docs/devsecops?topic=devsecops-pipelines-add-steps).

 ## Usage
 {: #pipelinectl-usage}